 What does Santorini entail?

 The Santorini archipelago encompasses five islands.
-This area is Thira to the Greeks.
-The main island is the island of Thira, which is 15 miles long.
+To the Greeks, this area is Thira.
+The main island is Thira, which is 15 miles long.
 Outside of Greece, it is Santorini, as we will call it in this post.
 The permanent population of this island is 15,000 people.
 This population doubles during the travel season with seasonal workers.
 The other islands often visited by boat on day trips are Palea Kameni, Thirassia, and Nea Kameni.

 Let’s delve a bit into the History of Santorini

-This island is a result of a natural catastrophe around 1400 BC.
+This island resulted from a natural catastrophe around 1400 BC.
 Greece is in an active earthquake region of the world.
 The events at the time in Santorini were extreme.
 A violent volcanic eruption reshaped the whole island and wiped out the entire Minoan civilization at the same time.
 The Minoans had come from Crete around 1800 BC.

 The island welcomed new residents around the 3rd century, but it was still an active volcanic region, and frequent eruptions kept reshaping the landscape.
 The last major earthquake was in 1956 and devastated Oia and Thira.
 They rebuilt yet again, and tourism thrived as a result.